ImKKingshuk/LockKnife/README.md

 <h1 align="center">LockKnife</h1>
-<h3 align="center">v1.5.0</h3>
+<h3 align="center">v1.5.1</h3>

-`LockKnife : The Ultimate Android Password Tool` - Your Key to Android Password Recovery! 🗝️ Unlock forgotten Android lock screen passwords with ease using this powerful command-line tool.
+**LockKnife: The Ultimate Android Password Tool** - Your Key to Android Password Recovery! 🗝️ Unlock forgotten Android lock screen passwords with ease using this powerful command-line tool.
 Simply connect your device, and let LockKnife do the magic! 🔒💫

-## What's New (v1.5.0)
+## What's New (v1.5.1)

-- Enhanced User Interface with Main Menu and Submenus
-- Added Support for Android 10 and Newer Versions (Android 14)
+- **Enhanced User Interface**: Improved main menu and submenus for a smoother user experience.
+- **Support for Android 10+**: Added compatibility with the latest Android versions, including Android 14.
-- Improved Wi-Fi Password Recovery
+- **Improved Wi-Fi Password Recovery**: More reliable and efficient extraction of Wi-Fi passwords.
-- Integrated Locksettings Analysis for Android 10+
-- Support for Multiple Android Versions:
+- **Locksettings Analysis**: New feature to analyze locksettings database for Android 10+.
+- **Comprehensive Version Support**:
   - Android 5 and Older
   - Android 6 to 9
-  - Android 10+ and Newer
+  - Android 10+ and Newer Versions (Android 14)

 ## Features

-- Convenient terminal-based tool to recover:
-  - Android lock screen passwords (PIN, pattern, password)
+- 🔒 **Password Recovery**: Retrieve lock screen passwords (PIN, pattern, password) effortlessly.
-  - WiFi passwords
-- Easy-to-use with interactive prompts.
+- 📶 **Wi-Fi Password Extraction**: Easily recover saved Wi-Fi passwords from your device.
+- 📱 **Multiple Android Versions Supported**: Tailored options for different Android versions:
-- Supports Android devices with USB debugging enabled.
+  - Android 5 and Older
-- Automatically connects to the device using ADB.
+  - Android 6 to 9
+  - Android 10+ and Newer Versions (Android 14)
+- ⚙️ **Interactive Prompts**: User-friendly interface with interactive prompts for seamless recovery.
+- 🔄 **Automatic Device Connection**: Uses ADB to automatically connect to your device.
-- Decrypts password files and displays recovered passwords.
+- 🗝️ **Decryption**: Decrypts password files and displays recovered passwords.
-- Analyzes locksettings for lock screen credentials on newer Android versions.
+- 📄 **Locksettings Analysis**: Analyzes locksettings for lock screen credentials on newer Android versions.

 ## Requirements

 - macOS, Linux, Windows
 - Bash-compatible environment
-- Android Device with [ADB (Android Debug Bridge)](https://developer.android.com/tools/adb) Enabled
+- Android Device with [ADB (Android Debug Bridge)](https://developer.android.com/tools/adb) enabled
-- [Android SDK Platform-Tools](https://developer.android.com/tools/releases/platform-tools) installed properly and added to your system's PATH.
+- [Android SDK Platform-Tools](https://developer.android.com/tools/releases/platform-tools) installed and added to your system's PATH
 - [sqlite3](https://www.sqlite.org/download.html) required for Android 10+ support

 ## How to Use

-To use `LockKnife : The Ultimate Android Password Tool`, follow these steps:
+To use **LockKnife: The Ultimate Android Password Tool**, follow these steps:

 1. Connect your Android device to your computer with USB debugging enabled.
 2. Run the following command in your terminal: